 Daniel Hack is a Territory Buyer at Wavin and one of the key users of Market Dojo’s software.
-When he arrived at Wavin, Market Dojo was in the process of being introduced to the team and given his experience and interest within Procurement he was keen to be involved.
+When he arrived at Wavin, Sourcing Dojo was in the process of being introduced to the team and given his experience and interest within Procurement he was keen to be involved.

 “I did not actually bring in the Sourcing tool, it was done by Peter Verkaaik, he is our Procurement Director.
-When I came in we started up the cooperation with Market Dojo.
+When I came in we started up the cooperation with Sourcing Dojo.
 This is the first eSourcing platform that we’ve used at Wavin.

 As well as me, four of my colleagues from the Purchasing team were asked to be key users.
 So we received training at the beginning of 2018 from one of the team at Market Dojo who introduced us to the tool.
-Five of us, as five different teams, were set up as key users to manage the tool, and to help our colleagues when working with Market Dojo.”
+Five of us, as five different teams, were set up as key users to manage the tool, and to help our colleagues when working with Sourcing Dojo.”

 As Daniel mentioned this was the first time that Wavin had used an eSourcing platform.
 The idea for a sourcing solution came about through the acknowledgement of Digital Transformation, and a need to adapt digitally to an evolving function.